wesleybits/grindhouse/README.md

 ## Quick-ish Start:

-Fist, find a computer lying around that nobody uses any more.
+First, find a computer lying around that nobody uses any more.
 You don't need anything beefy, just enough to run some modern Linux distro that ships with a GUI and some kind of multi-monitor support.